 The approach and user interface of Evocon were both intuitive and appealing.
 Some even called it fun.
-But the main achievement was that operators began to cultivate a sense of ownership of the process and its data.
+But the main achievement was that operators began cultivating a sense of ownership of the process and its data.

 Implementation Process of Evocon

 Evocon’s Software-as-a-Service (SaaS) architecture and minimal design made the solution cost-effective.
-Further, it was also “IT” light, and this made installation fast and easy.
-Because all processing and computation of data took place in the secure AWS cloud, there was no need to require programs to be installed on local PC’s.
+Further, it was also “IT” light, making installation fast and easy.
+Because all processing and computation of data took place in the secure AWS cloud, there was no need to require programs to be installed on local PCs.